 A product's quality alone cannot guarantee success.
-Quality is of course one of its most essential components but product branding is what makes successful brands.
+Quality is, of course, one of its most essential components, but product branding is what makes successful brands.
 It is what tells your potential customers to choose you over your competition.
 It is meant to help convince them that out of all the various brands available that offer the same product line, it is your brand that will satisfy their wants and needs.

 Corporate branding, then, is a type of branding for the business, while product branding is meant for products.
 Corporate branding remains the same throughout the company, but product branding can differ from one product category to another.